Man2Dev/mpv-wayland-Boss-key/README.md

-# rewrite of Boss Key mpv extention for Wayland (Linux)
+# rewrite of Boss Key mpv extention for Wayland
 rather than using hacky methods like xtodo or ... use mpvs own API/ABI to minimize windows